 Editors note: updated on September 3, 2018 with both types of Colombia student visas.

-Editors note: updated on January 1, 2019 with the new 2019 Colombia minimum wage information.
+Editors note: updated on April 7, 2019 with current information.